 Key Changes for RWA and HOTD Customers

-RWA and HOTD customers will experience a number of changes now that VCSS has replaced BillView and paper bills.
-Customers will access bills, statements and billing data via the VCSS website, and see their data in a new standardized bill and statement format online.
-GSA will also change the way it populates data fields in the Treasury’s Intergovernmental Payment and Collections (IPAC) system.
+RWA and HOTD customers access bills, statements and billing data via the VCSS website, and see their data in a new standardized bill and statement format online.
+GSA changed the way it populates RWA and HOTD data fields in the Treasury’s Intergovernmental Payment and Collections (IPAC) system.

 Below are key changes that GSA RWA and HOTD customers have experienced upon transitioning to VCSS: